Goke, Body Snatcher from Hell: Plot

-After a radio message about a bomb threat against the plane, co-pilot Sugisaka checks the passengers' bags for the bomb, which are cleared apart from one man who had no bag.
+After receiving a radio message about a bomb threat against the plane, co-pilot Sugisaka checks the passengers' bags for the bomb, clearing them apart from one man who had no bag.
 Stewardess Kuzumi opens an unaccompanied suitcase under a bench, finding a rifle.
 The man pulls a gun on Sugisaka and orders the pilot to fly to Okinawa.
 He shoots out the plane's transistor radio just as it breaks the news about a UFO over Japan with Japanese and U.S. Air Force fighters in pursuit.
 A luminous object streaks past overhead, knocking out the airplane's control and causing an engine fire to erupt.
 The aircraft crashes on an uncharted deserted island.

-Only a handful of people survive the crash: Sugisaka; Kuzumi; Mrs. Neal, an American widow; Senator Mano of the Constitutional Democratic Party; weapons exporter Tokiyasu and his wife Noriko; psychiatrist Momotake; space biologist Professor Sagai; and the young man who called in the bomb threat.
+Only a handful of people survived the crash: Sugisaka; Kuzumi; Mrs. Neal, an American widow; Senator Mano of the Constitutional Democratic Party; weapons exporter Tokiyasu and his wife Noriko; psychiatrist Momotake; space biologist Professor Sagai; and the young man who called in the bomb threat.
 The hijacker suddenly sits up, grabs Kuzumi, and escapes into the jungle, encountering the spaceship.
-Kuzumi hides, but the hijacker steps into a clearing and walks to the spaceship as if he was called to it.
-A dark blob oozes towards the hijacker, whose forehead is split wide open, causing Kuzumi to scream and pass out.
+Kuzumi hides, but the hijacker steps into a clearing and walks toward the spaceship as if he were called to it.
+A dark blob oozes towards the hijacker, whose forehead splits wide open, causing Kuzumi to scream and pass out.

 Sugisaka finds the unconscious Kuzumi and carries her back to the plane.
 Dr. Momotake later hypnotizes her to recount the events in the jungle.
-The teenager who called in the bomb threat attacks Dr. Momotake, who falls off the cliff where he comes across the hijacker, who then kills him by draining his blood.
+The teenager who called in the bomb threat attacks Dr. Momotake, causing him to fall off the cliff, where he comes across the hijacker, who kills him by draining his blood.

-As the survivors discuss finding water, a knock at the door is heard.
+As the survivors discuss finding water, they hear a knock at the door.
 Sugisaka opens it to find the hijacker lying on the ground with a big scar on his forehead.
 The survivors carry the hijacker inside and dress his wound.
-Tokiyasu then uses the rifle to force everyone out of the plane and locks himself safely inside with the hijacker.
+Tokiyasu then uses the rifle to force everyone out of the plane, and he locks himself safely inside with the hijacker.
 Right after, Tokiyasu's screams are heard, and the door unlocks.
 Everyone goes inside to find Tokiyasu dead, drained of all blood.
 The hijacker appears and carries Noriko off to the spaceship.
 At sunrise, Noriko is seen standing on a ridge.
 She speaks, but with the voice of the alien, the Gokemidoro.
 It is revealed that the Gokemidoro has invaded Earth, intending to eradicate the human race.
 Noriko then plunges off the ridge, shriveling into a cadaver.